raychenon/gray-sky-weather/README.md

 Build & Run 🔥

-## 🕵️‍♂️ How to test
+## 🕵️‍ How to test
-All the locations are hardcoded in `GlobalConstants.CITIES`
+All the locations are hardcoded in `GlobalConstants.CITIES`.

+You can change the latitude and longitude of the `GlobalConstants.USER_LOCATION`.

 ## 🦁 TODO
  - add the feature "user's current geolocation".
 It needs an user flow(permission accepted, permission denied)